 Liquidity risk is the risk of losses because funding costs become excessive, lack of funding prevents the Group from maintaining its business model, or lack of funding prevents the Group from fulfilling its payment obligations.
 Liquidity risk is inherent in much of the business of the Group and can be heightened by a number of factors, including rising interest rates, which can increase the Group's cost of funding, and reduced access to funding sources, including the capital markets, which could be attributed to market conditions generally or the perception of the Group in the credit markets.
 The capital and credit markets experience volatility on a recurring basis.
-In 2017 and continuing until the date of this Base Prospectus, political uncertainty in the EU has had repercussions for financial markets.
-In particular, the ongoing Brexit negotiations and the policies of the U.S. administration have all led to increased uncertainty on the future political direction in the affected countries and resulted in heightened volatility on capital markets.
+In 2018 and continuing until the date of this Base Prospectus, political uncertainty in the EU has had repercussions for financial markets.
+In particular, Brexit, the extension of the Brexit negotiation period, uncertain political and economic conditions in Italy, political activism in France, leadership changes in Germany, U.S.-China trade war talks and the policies of the U.S. administration have all led to increased uncertainty on the future political direction in the affected countries and resulted in heightened volatility on capital markets.
 For a discussion of macroeconomic conditions, see "-Risks Related to the Markets in which the Group Operates" above.